inab/fega-mm/all_collections/_subdomains/3_1_secure_management_of_data_at_physical_and_logical_levels.md

     - level: 3
       desc: 'Partial automation of the data flow approval process.'
     - level: 4
-      desc: 'Datasets are tagged with appropriate usage conditions using, for instance, GA4GH DUO.
+      desc: 'Datasets are tagged with appropriate usage conditions.
 This would partially guide DAC approvals, accelerating the data access process.'
     - level: 5
       desc: 'Application for access is semi-automated and follows international standards.
 Process is periodically reviewed to ensure time efficient access.'